Copyright 2013. Imagine That Preschool. All rights reserved.

 Teacher/child ratio is 1:7

-In the Four Years Old Pre-K Class the focus is placed on language arts and math fundamentals to promote excitement about learning new concepts.
+In the Four Years Old Class the focus is placed on language arts and math fundamentals to promote excitement about learning new concepts.
 For these active learners our lesson plans are filled with activities to help each child grow socially, intellectually and physically.
 Language development includes story time and puppet play to enrich their imaginations and teach listening and verbal interaction in the group setting.
 We continue to use the phonics program, Letterland, at a more advanced level.
 The children will start to write sentences as well as words.
 In math, they will go beyond just counting and learn to group, graph, and recognize patterns.
+These children will turn four years old between September 1-January 3.

 We provide a morning snack.
 Parents provide lunches that are peanut and tree nut free.
 The list of tree nuts is quite extensive.
 Some common varieties include almonds, brazil nuts, cashews, coconuts, pecans, and walnuts.
 Some of the less common varieties include shea nuts, ginko nuts, heart nuts, etc. If in doubt please discuss the matter with your child's teacher to find an acceptable solution.
 Compliance with this request will be appreciated and will provide a safer learning environment for our students with this type of food allergy.